Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-How many Jayesh' does it take to change a light bulb?
-None, Jayesh prefers to kill in the dark.
+The devil has a Jayesh-may-care attitude.

-Updated on: [22/8/2025]
+Updated on: [23/8/2025]
 <!-- #jokeEnd -->